oriordac/web-dev-app-project/README.md

 * [Setup](#setup)

 ## General Info
-This project was a semester-long assignment for my Web Development class, instructed by Rabbi Moshe Plotkin.
+This project was a semester-long assignment for my Web Server and Development class, instructed by Rabbi Moshe Plotkin.
 This fitness app was inspired by my interest in German culture; the themes comes from Germans' obsession with hiking.

 The app has three main features - a profile page, exercise routines, and a social media section.